 Watch your weight: There isn’t any magic formula.
 The guiding principle here is to balance the calorie intake with calories burnt.
 In other words, watch your meal portions, and exercise regularly.

 Control your diabetes, hypertension, and cholesterol: Stick to the medications prescribed by your doctor and maintain a healthy lifestyle and diet to keep these conditions/parameters under check.
 This is vital for your heart health.

 Limit alcohol intake: Too much alcohol consumption on a regular basis only adds to the risk of heart disease.
 So watch that peg or pint.

 Manage stress better: Stress is the biggest urban killer of modern times.
-So find an avenue to de-stress.
-Work out your stress management programme – it could include yoga and meditation, playing a sport, or spending quality time with family and friends.
-Sometimes you may need professional help (of counselors) and even medications.
+To find an avenue to de-stress.
+Work out your stress management program – it could include yoga and meditation, playing a sport, or spending quality time with family and friends.
+Sometimes you may need professional help (from counselors) and even medications.

 Check for sleep apnea: Sleep apnea is a condition when a person’s breathing pauses during sleep.
 It is an added risk to your cardiovascular health and can be linked to high blood pressure, arrhythmia, stroke, and even heart failure.

 Get enough sleep: Adequate and undisturbed sleep helps repair your heart and blood vessels.
 You must try to achieve seven to nine hours of sleep.